-- (a) For the Royal London UK Growth Trust, the Royal London UK Income With Growth Trust, the Royal London Sustainable Leaders Trust, the Royal London European Growth Trust and the Royal London US Growth Trust, each of the Schemes may use derivative transactions for the limited purpose of efficient portfolio management (including hedging) (as explained below). - (b) For the Royal London Corporate Bond Monthly Income Trust, the Royal London UK FTSE4Good Tracker Trust, the Royal London Sustainable Managed Income Trust, the Royal London Sustainable Managed Growth Trust, the Royal London Sustainable Diversified Trust and the Royal London Sustainable World Trust, each of the Schemes may use derivative transactions for the purposes of efficient portfolio management (including hedging) (as explained below) or meeting the investment objectives of the Scheme, or both.
-For the Royal London Corporate Bond Monthly Income Trust and the Royal London UK FTSE4Good Tracker Trust, the Manager only intends to use derivatives for the limited purposes of efficient portfolio management (including hedging).
+(a) For the Royal London UK Growth Trust, the Royal London UK Income with Growth Trust, the Royal London Sustainable Leaders Trust, the Royal London European Growth Trust and the Royal London US Growth Trust, each of the Schemes may use derivative transactions for the limited purpose of efficient portfolio management (including hedging) (as explained below).

+(b) For the Royal London Corporate Bond Monthly Income Trust, the Royal London UK Equity Tracker Trust, the Royal London Sustainable Corporate Bond Trust, the Royal London Sustainable Managed Growth Trust, the Royal London Sustainable Diversified Trust and the Royal London Sustainable World Trust, each of the Schemes may use derivative transactions for the purposes of efficient portfolio management (including hedging) (as explained below) or meeting the investment objectives of the Scheme, or both.